wkumari/draft-kh-dnsop-7706bis/README.md

 1.1.
 Updates from RFC 7706

-   [ This section will list all the changes from RFC 7706. ]
+   [ This section will list all the changes from RFC 7706.
+For this -00 draft, it is the list of changes that we will make in future versions of the daft. ]

-   [ Will talk about increasing ability to DDoS the root servers, making them unavailable. ]
+   [ Give a clearer comparison of software that allows slaving the root zone in the software (such as BIND) versus resolver software that requires a local slaved root zone (Unbound). ]

+   [ Add examples of other resolvers such as Knot Resolver and PowerDNS Recusor, and maybe Windows Server. ]

-   [ Will talk about BIND and slaving the root zone instead of running on localhost. ]
+   [ Add discussion of BIND slaving the root zone in the same view instead of using different views. ]

+   [ Make the use cases explicit.
+Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS against them is a reason some people would use the mechanisms here. ]

+   [ Describe how slaving the root zone from root zone servers does not actually remove the reliance on the root servers being available. ]

+   [ Refresh list of where one can get copies of the root zone. ]

-   [ Other topics will go here. ]
+   [ Other new topics might go here. ]

 1.2.
 Requirements Notation